jdjong/manual-time-logger/README.md

 ### Markers

 * (required) "\*" followed by the number of hours.
-Decimal separator can be either "." or ","
+Decimal separator can be either "." or ",".
+You can also enter a time span in the format "hh:mm"
 * (required) "$" followed by the description of what you did
 * (optional) "\#" followed by issue number
 * (optional) "@" followed by label